 You can rent a car with a UK Driving Licence in Turkey.
 Your UK Driving Licence must have a photo.
 Some rental companies may deny renting a car to people who are younger than 21.

 Most of the global car rental companies have operations in Turkey.
 You can hire a car from Avis, Hertz, Europcar, Alamo, Budget, and many other local and international brands.

 Renting from local companies with low ratings in Discover Cars may not be the best idea.
 Unknown companies with poor reviews may result in additional charges at the end of the contract.

 All cars in Turkey are insured with mandatory traffic insurance.
 This insurance covers your liability for damages that you may inflict on other people or vehicles.

 Due to heavy car sale taxes, cars are a lot more expensive in Turkey than in Europe or the United Kingdom.

-For this reason, the mandatory insurance limit sometimes is not enough to cover all of the third party losses.
+For this reason, the mandatory insurance limit sometimes is not enough to cover all of the third party damages.

 Also, compulsory insurance does cover your losses if the incident occurred because of your fault.